anok/robin-rpg/README.md

 # robin-rpg

 Based on [https://github.com/npinsker/robin_triviabot/](https://github.com/npinsker/robin_triviabot/)
- * grind xp and level's!
+ * grind xp and levels!
  * kill monsters!
  * find loot!
  * ... profit?

 To run it, use robin grow(not parrot) and don't filter the chat.

-##List of commands avaliable:
+##List of available commands:

 ###General commands:
  * **!help** - Explain the game and link to github.